AnkurSheel/FeatureFlagHelper/README.md

 A console app to update feature flags file.

 Currently supports
 - Adding a new flag
 - Removing an existing flag
 - Enabling a flag
 - Disabling a flags

+Provides a list of available flags and environments when enabling/disabling flags.

 ## Usage